shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. Within the Windows PowerShell ISE session, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the storage account you provisioned earlier in this exercise:

     ```
-    $resourceGroupName = 'az12003b-sap-RG-DeploymentID'
+    $resourceGroupName = 'az12003b-sap-RG'
     ```

-  >NOTE : DeploymentID can be found in the **Environment Details Tab**

  1. Within the Windows PowerShell ISE session, run the following to set the Cloud Witness quorum of the cluster:

     ```
     $cwStorageAccountName = (Get-AzStorageAccount -ResourceGroupName $resourceGroupName)[0].StorageAccountName